 - PLATE, CUP, BOWL, UTENSILS, H2O BOTTLE: Let’s try to make this a Zero Waste Convergence!

-- SEEDS FOR THE SEED EXCHANGE (Sunday): Please bring seeds, envelopes and pens and join us in a ceremony celebrating our seeds and our diversity.
+- SEEDS AND CLOTHES FOR OUR SWAP: Please bring gently used clothing, seeds, envelopes and pens and join us in a ceremony celebrating our seeds and our diversity.

 - MATERIALS ABOUT YOUR ORGANIZATION: Bring your flyers; and be ready to share your needs and offers (jobs, events, needs, etc.) for your project or organization!
 The bioregional hub will have a bulletin board and a collaboration space.
 It’s all about the networking!